tst-race/race-docs/RACE developer guide.md

     participant Alice as Alice
     participant CA as Messaging App
     participant SDK as Core
-    participant TA1 as NetworkManager Plugin
+    participant NMP as NetworkManager Plugin
-    participant TA2 as Comms Plugin
+    participant CP as Comms Plugin
     participant AMP as Artifact Manager
     participant Servers as Server Committee
     participant Bob as Bob